bakrydiarra/Project-2-Portfolio-Memory-Game/README.md

 ### Acknowledgments

  - Many thanks to my Mentor Antonio Rodriguez for helpful feedback, industry insights and recommended tools.
- - Many thanls to my friends and family for helping me testing the website and for their precious feedbacks.
+ - Many thanks to my friends (Marjorie and Louise) and family for helping me testing the website and for their precious feedbacks.